 I am by-and-large a theoretician and computational scientist, interested in developing mathematical frameworks to understand “exotic” physical phenomena and then applying these models to solve high-impact problems in engineering.
 Most of the time, this involves highly complicated systems for which a simplified model of the dominant physics can be determined.
-Some of the fields I’ve worked on include:
+Currently, I use dynamical systems theory to understand & engineer microhydrodynamic phenomena at the Cornell Micro/Nanofluidics Laboratory.

 - Invariance as Information: Exploiting Symmetries in Mathematical Models, SiGMA Seminar, November 2018.